linyawun/axios-intro-slide/slides.md

   if (serializeFn) {
     serializedParams = serializeFn(params, options); // If a custom serialize function is provided, use it to process params } else {
-    serializedParams = utils.isURLSearchParams(params) ? // If params is a URLSearchParams instance, call .toString() directly - means developer has already transformed the params, axios doesn't need to process it params.toString() :
+    serializedParams = utils.isURLSearchParams(params) // If params is a URLSearchParams instance, call .toString() directly - means developer has already transformed the params, axios doesn't need to process it
+      ? params.toString()
-      new AxiosURLSearchParams(params, options).toString(_encode); // Use Axios's own AxiosURLSearchParams class to handle the params
+      : new AxiosURLSearchParams(params, options).toString(_encode); // Use Axios's own AxiosURLSearchParams class to handle the params
   }

-  if (serializedParams) { // If there are serialized parameters
+  if (serializedParams) {
+    // If there are serialized parameters
-    const hashmarkIndex = url.indexOf("#");
+    const hashmarkIndex = url.indexOf('#');
-    if (hashmarkIndex !== -1) { // If # symbol is found, remove it and everything after it url = url.slice(0, hashmarkIndex);
+    if (hashmarkIndex !== -1) {
+      // If # symbol is found, remove it and everything after it url = url.slice(0, hashmarkIndex);
     }
     // Decide whether to use ? or & to connect new parameters based on whether URL already has query parameters